-The Plainville Police Department showed its solidarity with the marchers.
+The Plainville Police Department also showed its solidarity with the marchers.

 “Chief (Matthew) Catania was incredibly supportive, and he spoke at the rally.
 He marched with us.
 I think that was a very substantial gesture on the part of the Plainville Police Department, and I know it was very well-received by our community,” said Doyle.